 There is limited data available to corroborate the model’s identification of feasible pathways.
 While reduced plant number was a feasible scenario, several multi-site and multi-year studies have not found significant differences in maize stand counts in monoculture and maize-soybean rotations (Licht, unpublished, Griffith 1988).

 Several studies suggest maize roots are indeed different in maize monocultures compared to rotated systems, but the form of that difference is not clear.
 A Wisconsin study showed more root length, as well as a higher percentage of necrotic roots, in maize monocultures compared to diverse rotations at 0-15 cm depths, with the authors hypothesizing the increased root length was a response to poor root health in maize monocultures (Goldstein).
 Additionally, the author found the monoculture maize had higher soil residual N at harvest compared to the maize-soybean rotation, suggesting that while N was available it may not have been captured by the maize plant due to compromised root function.
-A study done in Minnesota likewise found maize grown in a monoculture had higher root length densities in the top 0-12.5 cm, but had less root length density than maize rotated with soybean below that depth.
+A study done in Minnesota, likewise found maize grown in a monoculture had higher root length densities in the top 0-12.5 cm, but had less root length density than maize rotated with soybean below that depth.
 A recent study in Iowa found XX (Sotiris is that data published?).
 Studies in Minnesota and Wisconsin showed higher populations of arbuscular mycorrhizae fungi in continuous maize compared to rotated maize, which are negatively correlated with maize yields (Chamerlain2021, Johnson1992).

 Surface residue has well-documented effects on the incidence of foliar diseases in maize (Robertson2007).